 The Home Master did an excellent job in both of these tests, removing essentially all of the chlorine.
 In both cases, our tests strips failed to register the presence of any chlorine, earning this filter top marks — a 10 out of 10.

-Moving on to minerals, we repeated a similar procedure to the previous metrics, this time substituting table salt as our test contaminant.
+Moving on to dissolved salts, we repeated a similar procedure to the previous metrics, this time substituting table salt as our test contaminant.
 This metric is also accountable for 25% of the total score.
 We mixed salt into our experimental water supply until our Total Dissolved Solids (TDS) meter registered about 445 ppm.
 We then ran this water through each filter and measured the concentration of salt in the results.

 The Home Master did well, but failed to claim the top spot, earning an 8 out of 10 for its performance.
 This filter pulled about 89% of the salt from the water, leaving about 49 ppm behind.